sifr01/koboMp3z/README.md

 - The script only works on mp3 files
 - If there are no mp3 files in the folder you specify, the script will exit
 - If python doesnt have permissions to run in the folder you specify (eg. /tmp/ or /home/), python will not find any files in the folder and will exit
+- When you play the mp3 file on your PC, if it displays a picture (probably cover art) then this needs to be removed.
+Otherwise you wont be able to play the file using the kobo; it will crash and the kobo will restart.
+To fix this, BEFORE running the python script you must remove the picture (ID3 metadata).
+To do this in linux on the command line, install ID3v2:
+`sudo apt install id3v2`
+    - Then enter the folder using the command line and run:
+        `id3v2 -D *.mp3`
+    - Only then should you run the python script

-After running the script, sideload the mp3z files onto your Kobo
+After running the python script, sideload the mp3z files onto your Kobo

 # Further information: